-55 For example, in the event a volunteer PAI attorney closed an advice and counsel case in June 2005 but did not report it as closed to the program until June 2006, the program could still report the case in its 2006 CSR.
-However, if the volunteer PAI attorney closed the advice and counsel case in June 2005 but did not report it as closed to the program until June 2007, such case is untimely and cannot be reported in the CSR.
+&lt;sup>55 For example, in the event a PAI attorney closed an advice and counsel case in May 2009 but did not report it as closed to the program until December 2010, the program could report the case in its 2010 CSR.
+However, if the PAI attorney closed the advice and counsel case in May 2009 but did not report it as closed to the program until June 2011, such case is untimely and cannot be reported in the CSR.

-56 See 45 CFR § 1614.3(d)(3).
+&lt;sup>56 See 45 CFR § 1614.3(d)(3).

-- A tickler system that reminds staff to generate periodic letters, telephone calls, or e-mails to private attorneys requesting status and/or closure updates. - The selection of appropriate closing codes by program staff for the legal assistance provided by PAI attorneys or review and approval by the program of closing codes selected by the PAI attorney. - A program policy that articulates a plan to: (1) identify and periodically follow-up on all open PAI cases; and (2) administratively close untimely or dormant cases so that they are not included in future CSRs.
+- A program policy that articulates a specified time period for referral after which the case is either sent back for staff assistance or the client is informed that assistance cannot be provided. - A tickler system that reminds staff to generate periodic letters, telephone calls, or e-mails to private attorneys requesting status and/or closure updates. - The selection of appropriate closing codes by program staff for the legal assistance provided by PAI attorneys or review and approval by the program of closing codes selected by the PAI attorney. - A program policy that articulates a plan to: (1) identify and periodically follow-up on all open PAI cases; and (2) administratively close untimely or dormant cases so that they are not included in future CSRs.